Though all eyes are on the animals at our Zoos, there is a vast amount of work that goes into the vegetation at ZSL London and ZSL Whipsnade Zoos.

 Part of ZSL Whipsnade Zoo is a Site of Special Scientific Interest (SSSI) approved by Natural England, but our horticulture team go even further in trying to improve onsite diversity, collect sustainable timber and compost, as well as growing our own plants for the animals and exhibits.

-Keeping Chemicals down
+Keeping chemical use down

 Only minimal amounts of herbicides are used as a last resort for particularly resistant invasive species such as Japanese knotweed.
 These are applied in a very targeted way by injecting them directly into the weed plants, to reduce the amount of chemical reaching the soil.
 Otherwise, strimming and other mechanical control for weeds is used as much as possible.

-Finally, all the tractors and other machinery that needs to be used to take care of the Zoo grounds is run on highly refined non-deisel fuels, that are less harmful to nearby humans and animals, and are less polluting of soil and waterways.
+Finally, all the tractors and other machinery that needs to be used to take care of the Zoo grounds is run on highly refined non-diesel fuels, that are less harmful to nearby humans and animals, and are less polluting of soil and waterways.

-It is difficult to find all the plants needed for all the different species at the zoo, but the Horticulture team do their best to ensure new plants are from sustainable provenance and require as little transport as possible.
-Thousands of saplings of native trees are also grown regularly to make sure the grounds are well vegetated, even if older trees and shrubs die off.
+It is difficult to find all the plants needed for all the different species at the zoo, but the horticulture team do their best to ensure new plants are from sustainable provenance and require as little transport as possible.
+We source plants using local suppliers who demonstrate good environmental practice to keep the environmental impact as low as possible.